 What’s wrong with big ideas that give us a sense of who we are, how we should behave, that give us a sense of identity & purpose?
 If all grand narratives are nonsense then everything is relative to the individual experience and we have no society / community, humanity becomes just a bunch of self absorbed relativists.

-Russell Brand would argue that the world needs to change – as everything is being corrupted or has been corrupted, perhaps we all need a new direction?
+Some might argue that the world needs to change – as everything is being corrupted or has been corrupted, perhaps we all need a new direction?
 ‘Do not – focus on the shadows on the wall but on the light source itself’.

 Could this mean civilisation, needs to redefine itself?
 Will the freedom of the internet eventually bring about our disintegration?
 Do we need Big Brother to come in and censor our lives?
 Are they spiralling out of control and is POMO media feeding that descent?